 The University of Wisconsin-Eau Claire offers a rigorous curriculum and experiential learning opportunities that will prepare you well for a career in engineering.
 Pre-engineering is not a major at UW-Eau Claire, but rather a declaration of your intention to continue your education and become an engineer.

 A specific major is not required to become an engineer, but many UWEC pre-engineering students choose to pursue the university's Geological Engineering Dual Degree or the Physics and Engineering Dual Degree.
+Students interested in chemical engineering, civil engineering, electrical engineering and mechanical engineering can also start their engineering journey at UWEC.

 Graduate school admission requirements and prerequisites may differ depending on what school you are considering, so it is important to check for specific requirements.
 In general, students interested in an engineering career will have heavy coursework in science and math.